WebDataRocks/pivot-django/README.md

-# WebDataRocks integration with Django
+# Example of integrating WebDataRocks with the Django framework

-This repository holds the source code for a simple [Django](https://www.djangoproject.com/) and [WebDataRocks](https://www.webdatarocks.com/) project.
+This repository contains a sample project that shows how to integrate [WebDataRocks](https://www.webdatarocks.com/) with the [Django framework](https://www.djangoproject.com/).

 ## Prerequisites